Accreditation, Training and Regulation for Hypnotherapy

 Accrediting: these are allowed to accredit or validate courses provided by training providers as being of a high standard and following the NOS and the recognised Core Curriculum.

-Hypnotherapy trainers do not have to any of the CC or NOS.
+Hypnotherapy trainers do not have to follow any of the CC or NOS.
 But it is a fantastic safeguard for the students when a course does.

 Cressingham College of Hypnotherapy belongs to two professional bodies.
 Both are Registering and Accrediting bodies.
 These are GHR and ACCPH.
-They both ensure we follow the NOS and CC.

 When a course has an accreditation it means that the training provider will supply the diploma/certificate and it is endorsed, (accredited), by an overseeing body or professional association.
 This is a perfectly valid way of showing that the material delivered has to meet rigorous minimum standards.